Resources for end of life planning

 The resulting ‘CPR decision’ would then be recorded either as a decision that attempted CPR would still be appropriate if they should suffer cardiac arrest or as a DNACPR decision.

 When a person is dying from an advanced and irreversible condition, where CPR will not work and could cause harm, health professionals have to explain this.
 Such decisions are made to try to ensure that people receive the care that they need as they are dying.
 It also aims to make sure that people are not subjected to physical treatment that will deprive them of a dignified death.

 However, there is every possibility that CPR could prolong a person’s life, that it could fail, or that it may cause harm.
 The likelihood of each of these possibilities will vary according to each person’s situation at the time.
 Each person will have their own view of whether they would or would not wish to have CPR in their individual circumstances.
 More information and forms should you decide to complete a DNACPR can be found here:

 Power of Attorney

 Power of attorney’s are legal documents that let you (the ‘donor’) appoint one or more people (known as ‘attorneys’) to help you make decisions or to make decisions on your behalf.
 This gives you more control over what happens to you if you have an accident or an illness and cannot make your own decisions.
-You can choose exactly what powers you want to grant, whether relating to your financial/property matters, or your personal health and welfare.
+If you do not have one of these in place (or an advance directive/decision) then doctors will make decisions for you, in your ‘best interests’.
+Your family cannot make medical decisions for you unless appointed.
+If you do wan to appoint somebody, you can choose exactly what powers you want to grant.
+This can be for financial/property matters, or your personal health and welfare or both.